 Dr. Lynn M. Brinckmeyer is Professor of Music, Associate Director of the School of Music and Director of Choral Music Education at Texas State University.
 During 2006-2008 she served as President for The National Association for Music Education (formerly MENC).
 Other past offices include: President for the Northwest Division of MENC, Music Educators Journal Editorial Board, and Washington Music Educators Association General Music Curriculum Chair.
 In addition to chairing the Eastern Washington University Music Department for six years and conducting the EWU Concert Choir, Dr. Brinckmeyer received the Washington Music Educators Association Hall of Fame, the MENC Northwest Division Distinguished Service Award and Eastern New Mexico University’s Outstanding Alumni Award.

-Dr. Brinckmeyer recently published Rhythm Rescue! and Wander the World with Warm-ups with Hal Leonard Publishing and Advocate for Music with Oxford University Press.
+Dr. Brinckmeyer recently published The Wonder of Music with John Jacobson.
+Other books include: Rhythm Rescue!, Wander the World with Warm-ups, The Wonder of Music with Hal Leonard Publishing and Advocate for Music with Oxford University Press.
 She founded the Eastern Washington University Girls’ Chorus while teaching at EWU.
 She also served as Artistic Director for the South Hill Children’s Chorus in Spokane, Washington.
 Dr. Brinckmeyer is a co-founder and Artistic Director for the Hill Country Youth Chorus in San Marcos, Texas.

 Dr. Brinckmeyer’s degrees include a Bachelor of Science in Education and Master of Music Education from Eastern New Mexico University, and a Ph.D. in Music Education from The University of Kansas.
 In New Mexico she taught elementary music and middle school choir, then moved to higher education in the Pacific Northwest.
 At Texas State University Dr. Brinckmeyer teaches graduate and undergraduate courses in choral music education and she directs the Texas State Women’s Choir.
-Each summer Dr. Brinckmeyer teaches classes for Will Schmid’s World Music Drumming workshops.
-She has conducted all state choirs and honor choirs, lectured, presented master classes and performed in forty-nine states in the United States and twenty different countries, including China, Brazil, South Africa, Cuba and Peru.
+Each summer Dr. Brinckmeyer teaches classes for Will Schmid’s World Music Drumming workshops and supervises the choral curriculum and video content for Musician’s Toolkit.
+She has conducted all state choirs and honor choirs, lectured, presented master classes and performed in forty-nine states in the United States and more than 20 countries, including China, Brazil, South Africa, Cuba and Peru.